Each year the NZWEA board reviews strategic direction to ensure the Association’s mission and vision are achieved.

-- Continue to raise the profile of wind energy and ensure the regulatory environment supports wind farm development.
+- Optimising wind energy’s position and ensure the regulatory environment supports wind farm development.

-Further details on the Association's strategy and work programme are below.
+Further details on the Association's strategy is below.